Borrowed Bites

 Up close picture of a bowl of Easy Potato Soup with blue napkin.

-• Loaded Baked Potato Soup: Use salty bacon, cheddar cheese, chives and a dollop of sour cream for a fully loaded potato flavor.
+• Loaded Baked Potato Soup: Use salty bacon (we love baking our bacon), cheddar cheese, chives and a dollop of sour cream for a fully loaded potato flavor.

 • Use up leftover ham for a protein boost in this hearty soup.